 - 1. Copy the MyIDCardUtility.exe file to the client PC. - 2.
 In Windows Explorer, double-click the MyIDCardUtility.exe file.
+You can also set up a shortcut to run this utility.

 - If you are using multiple card readers, select the appropriate reader from the Select Card Reader drop-down list. - 4.
 Click Read Card.